open-forest-observatory/geospatial-data-registration-toolkit/README.md

 # Geospatial Data Registration Toolkit
-The goal of this work is to register geospatial data (ex. orthomosaics or digital terrain models).
-This tool relies on registration algorithms implemented in `opencv` and `sitk`.
+The goal of this work is to register geospatial data (ex. orthomosaics or digital terrain models) in a simple and robust way.
+This tool handles the pre-processing work to pre-process the geospatial data into a form that can be used by standard image registration algorithms.
+The backend algorithm can be swapped out, and we currently have several options from the`opencv` and `sitk` libraries.

 # Install
 To set up this project you can run the following commands.
 This assumes `anaconda` and `poetry` are installed.